Integrating ERP and BI: Benefits and Key Differences

 Three of the top trends in ERP with BI are:

-• User-Friendly Dashboards: ERP BI tools are focusing on improving data visualization techniques and creating user-friendly dashboards to make data insights more accessible and actionable for non-technical users.
+• User-Friendly Dashboards: ERP BI tools are focused on improving data visualization techniques and creating user-friendly dashboards to make data insights more accessible and actionable for non-technical users.

 Talk with a software advisor